-A Department Director/Elected Official may submit a request, or in the event the Department Director/Elected Official refuses to do so, the Association may submit a request to the Human Resources Department on behalf of an employee for a reclassification study.
-The Human Resources Department will proceed within 30 days of receipt of such request to investigate the classification status of the position, and reasonably attempt to conclude the investigation within 90 days after receipt of the request and provide the Department Director/Elected Official, the employee and the Association with a written decision, which shall include the reasons on which the decision is based.
+The A Department Director/Elected Official may submit a request, or in the event the Department Director/Elected Official refuses to do so, the Association may submit a request to the Human Resources Department on behalf of the bargaining unitan employee for a reclassification study.
+The Human Resources Department will proceed within 30 days of receipt of such request to investigate the classification status of the position, and reasonably attempt to conclude the investigation within 90 days after receipt of the request and provide the Department Director/Elected Official, the employee and the Association with a written decision, which shall include the reasons for such on which the decision is based.